sinankarakaya/MySQL2ElasticFlow/README.md

 I have prepared an app.yml for docker-compose.
 This includes 3 services: MySQL, logstash, and Elasticsearch.
 All these three services are connected on the same network.
 This allows them to communicate with each other by their respective service names.
 I have also created a pipeline for Logstash and described it in a file.

-All files have been added to this Github repository.
-For detailed usage, check the code within this repository.

 ## Testing the Setup

 To test this structure, we build and run the app with docker-compose using the command: